On-road & Off-road Safety

 ATV

 ATVs can be fun recreational vehicles, but they are still powerful machines.
-Every year in the District of Thunder Bay, people are injured and even killed while driving ATVs.
-Many of those injured are children.
+Every year in the District of Thunder Bay, people are injured while driving ATVs.
+Some those injured are children.
 It is important to always wear a helmet and other protective clothing, obey the laws and know and understand your ATV or other off-road vehicle.
 Download the ATV Passenger Safety Poster (PDF), demonstrating proper passenger safety on an ATV.

 The TBDHU is part of the SAVE Committee, helping to promote the safe use of off-road vehicles throughout Northwestern Ontario.

-For general information about safe ATVing, please visit the Ministry of Transportation or the Canada Safety Council.
+For general information about safe ATVing, please visit Ontario's Driving an Off-Road Vehicle page.

 Boating